eischet/ews-java-api/readme.md

 * `ews-api` contains most of the original code, but no HTTP client, which needs to be created before using the ExchangeService.
 * `ews-client-apache4` contains the original, Apache HTTP Components 4.x based client only.
+* `ews-client-apache5` contains a new client based on Apache HTTP Components 5.x.
-* `ews-client-java` contains a new client based on Java's built-in HTTP client.
+* `ews-client-java` contains a new client based on Java's built-in HTTP client (which does not actually work right now because of NTLM issues)

 Since XML (javax.xml) has been removed from Java, I've added a dependency on `jakarta.xml.bind:jakarta.xml.bind-api:3.0.1` with a runtime dependency on `com.sun.xml.bind:jaxb-impl:3.0.1`.
 If you prefer a different implementation, you should be